New Domain Addresses: Implications of Extensions and Movement Towards a .COM & Not-.COM World

 Where To Find the Best Domain Names

-You can find thousands of pre-developed company names, product names and domain names in Brandings.com company name database.
+Incidentally you can find thousands of “predeveloped” company and brand names, product names and domain names in Brandings company name database.
 Just click on this link to search for the perfect business name.

-Check Out These New Domain Names — Just Acquired:
+Check Out These New Catchy & Engaging Domain Names — Just Acquired:

 TOPIC: Understanding Domain Names Outlined in this article we’ll demystify domain extensions and take you step-by-step through the essentials of what you need to know.
 We’ll share the basics of domain extensions and assess the value of acquiring non-.com extensions.
-We’ll discuss the differences and value of “top-level domains” (TLDs), “country code” TLDs (or “ccTLDs),” and “generic” TLDs (or “gTLDs).”
-To read the full article, click here: Domain Names
+In addition, we’ll discuss the differences and value of “top-level domains” (TLDs), “country code” TLDs (or “ccTLDs),” and “generic” TLDs (or “gTLDs).”
+To learn more read the full article, click here: Domain Names